-In addition to authoring patents, we routinely review the patent literature internally with a dedicated in-house team.
-This team is responsible for reviewing new patents published every Thursday (via the World Intellectual Property Office) and selecting key examples to share with the rest of the Sygnature scientific group.
+In addition to authoring patents, drug discovery scientists need to stay up to date with the wider patent literature.
+At Sygnature, we have a dedicated in-house team, who are responsible for reviewing new patents published every Thursday (via the World Intellectual Property Office), selecting key examples to share with the rest of the scientific group.

-As well as keeping us informed of any developments on our own projects, the review provides a regular snapshot of key therapeutic areas and targets being investigated by pharma, biotech and charities, ensuring our competitive edge is maintained, and in turn adding further value to our customer projects.
+As well as keeping us informed of any developments on our own projects, the review provides a regular snapshot of key therapeutic areas and targets being investigated by pharma, biotech, and charities, ensuring our competitive edge is maintained.

 This is a highly rewarding exercise for the team, continually broadening their scientific horizons and allowing them to engage with science outside of their day-to-day project work.